BazzaCuda/MinimalistMediaPlayerX/README.md

 Now also displays all IMAGES in the current playlist folder (.jpg, .jpeg, .bmp, .png, .webp).
 If you set an image display duration, a slideshow of consecutive image files will be shown.
 - https://github.com/BazzaCuda/MinimalistMediaPlayerX/releases

+TIP: You can crop an image by using zoom and pan (left, right, up, down) until the video window shows only the part of the image you want, then [F5] screenshot it.
+The screenshot will include any changes you've made to the Brightness, Gamma, Saturation or Rotation of the original image.

 **Minimalist Media Player**

 A simple but ``very`` effective media player built on MPV's API, libMPV-2.dll